Schedule of Hearings

 There are currently no dates set for hearings.

 - Public sittings are announced by press release and may be attended by the general public unless the Tribunal decides otherwise or the parties request that the public sitting be closed to the public.
 The decisions of the Tribunal are read at a public sitting.

 - Public sittings take place in one of the three courtrooms of the Tribunal.
 The main courtroom seats up to 250 people, the smaller courtrooms approximately 50 each.
 In the event that the courtroom is full, seating can be provided in the rotunda area where the public sitting may be followed on the media wall.

 - Public sittings are held in the Tribunal's two official languages, English and French.
 Simultaneous interpretation into the other language is provided.
 Headphones are available in the entrance hall of the Tribunal.

 - Public sittings generally last from 10 a.m. to 1 p.m. with a break from 11:30 a.m. to 11:45 a.m. and from 3 p.m. to 6 p.m. with a break from 4:30 p.m. to 4:45 p.m.

-Members of the diplomatic and consular corps wishing to attend a public sitting are requested to contact the Tribunal’s Protocol Office.
-Members of the general public are requested to register with the Press Office.
-Members of the press are requested to register with the Press Office using the accreditation form.
+Members of the diplomatic and consular corps and the general public wishing to attend a hearing are requested to register with the Press Office.
+Members of the press are requested to submit the accreditation form.